Media Matters for America: Lawsuit and state investigations

+International lawsuits

+Musk also pursued lawsuits against Media Matters internationally for lost advertising revenue worldwide.
+In December 2023, a lawsuit was filed in Ireland and in July 2024, Singapore.
+The Singapore subsidiary collects advertising revenue in the Asia Pacific region.
+Media Matters sought to stay the lawsuit on grounds that Singapore was not the right jurisdiction due to the multiplicity of the cases in Ireland, Singapore, and the United States, while the Singapore subsidiary contended that it had no other lawsuit with Media Matters and that the different entities were filing for their own specific damages.
+The High Court stayed the Singapore case in June 2026 and indicated that the US would be the appropriate location for the matter to be heard.

 Reception

 Columnists and writers such as Paul Krugman and Molly Ivins cited Media Matters or identified it as a helpful source.

-In 2008, columnist Jacques Steinberg of The New York Times quoted David Folkenflik of National Public Radio as telling him that although Media Matters has a partisan slant it was still a useful source for leads, partly due to its broad research.
+In 2008, columnist Jacques Steinberg of The New York Times said David Folkenflik of National Public Radio had told him that although Media Matters has a partisan slant it was still a useful source for leads, partly due to its broad research.
 Steinberg said the right already had similar outlets looking for stories and feeding them to reporters, and that Media Matters has effectively filled a void on the left.
 He notes that some journalists like Stuart Rothenberg prefer nonpartisan sources.
-A 2010 opinion piece by "M. S." on the blog of The Economist magazine argued that it carries no weight with conservatives due to its mostly critiquing conservative outlets.

-Some object to the organization focusing its efforts to fact-check conservatives more than liberal commentators.
-Media Matters also received some criticism as being too supportive of Hillary Clinton before and during her 2016 presidential bid.
+A 2010 opinion piece by "M. S." on The Economist magazine's blog argued that it carries no weight with conservatives because it mostly critiques conservative outlets.
+Some object to the organization fact-checking conservative commentators more than liberal ones.
+Some also criticized Media Matters as too supportive of Hillary Clinton before and during her 2016 presidential campaign.